hibernating-rhinos/RavenFS/Docs/markdown/synchronization/synchronization-types/content-update.markdown

 ﻿#Content update

-There are two types of modifications of the file system that are considered as file content update:
+There are two types of modifications of the file system that are considered as a file content update:

 * upload a new file,
 * upload a file with changed content.